anharrington/handsonpython/rstP/dynamic.rst

 Logical Errors
-    Since your output appears in the web browser, when you produced something legal but other than what you intended, you see in the browser .
+    Since your output appears in the web browser, when you produced something legal but other than what you intended, you see in the browser.
 If it is a formatting error, fix your output page template.
 If you get wrong answers, check your ``processInput`` function.

-Here is an outline for client/server program testing, emphasizing errors to be conscious of and avoid:
+Here is an outline for client/server program testing, emphasizing errors to be conscious of and avoid.
+If you have problems, please actively check out this whole list:

+* You are encouraged to add your files into the examples www folder.
+  If you really want to work in a different folder, you will want to copy a number of support files into that folder:
+  CGIfix.py and localCGIServer,py, plus dumpcgi.cgi for testing
+  web forms separately.
+  For Windows: startServer.cmd.
+On a Mac be sure to run CGIfix.py, to generate the folder-specific version of cgiServerScript.

 * If you want an easy environment to test a fancy ``processInput`` function, embed it